This article applies to PRTG Network Monitor 15.4.20 or later

 20 % Unknown Status = 20 % BP Down Condition

-Consequently, the overall Core Server Security channel state is up, because 80 % of it work fine and at least 61 % have to work fine to not trigger a warning status.
+Consequently, the overall Core Server Security channel status is Up, because 80 % of the sensors work fine and at least 61 % of the sensors have to work fine to not trigger the Warning status.

 The Global State channel is the default primary channel of the Business Process sensor and summarizes the states of the individual channels.
 It always shows the status that all channels have or, if not all of the channels are in the same status condition, the “most alarming” status that one of the individual channels has.

-For example, the Global State in Example B above shows a warning status because one of the individual channels, the Core Server Security channel, is in a warning status, too.
-Example A displays a down status because one of the channels, the Core Server Security channel again, is in a down status.
+For example, the Global State channel in Example B above shows the Warning status because one of the individual channels, the Core Server Security channel, shows the Warning status, too.
+Example A shows the Down status because one of the channels, the Core Server Security channel again, shows the Down status.

-Generally, the Business Process can have the following sensor states:
+Generally, the sensor can have the following sensor states:

 - Unknown (gray)